 Speed kills.
 Whether it is adjusting to a trend in search behavior or a competitor now offering free shipping, speed can mitigate the impact these changes have on performance.
 In addition, the time it takes to respond to a client’s email or phone call has a significant impact on the relationship between your team and the client.
 The faster you respond, the more they feel like you are treating them as your most important client.
 Speed can be the differentiating factor between success and failure from a performance perspective and retaining clients from a business development viewpoint.

 “There is no ‘I’ in team” as John Lavin mentioned in a previous post regarding hiring a PPC management company.
 This is especially true for the PPC dream team.
 No one player is above the team and the success or failures achieved by one should be shared by all.
 If one PPC specialist fails to deliver expected results, so long as they are within reason and identified at the beginning, fault should not fall solely on the shoulders of the individual but rather the entire team’s.
 There was not enough communication or reviewing or knowledge sharing that could have had a significant impact on performance.
-At the end of the day, if the PPC dream team does not succeed as a team than they will fail as individuals resulting in the loss of clients and ultimately jobs.
+At the end of the day, if the PPC dream team does not succeed as a team then they will fail as individuals resulting in the loss of clients and ultimately jobs.
 Finding individuals that live by this thinking will elevate your PPC department to dream team status.

 “That thing” is whatever drives an individual to be the best whether it is money, personal satisfaction or the drive to be the best PPC’er around.
 Everyone differs in their driving force, but anyone that lacks a driving force should not even be considered for your PPC dream team.
 We don’t mindlessly flip burgers in PPC, we make the internet a better place by trying to help users answer questions and find what they’re looking for with highly relevant content specific to their queries.
-If that doesn’t excite you than you will never be a PPC dream teamer.
+If that doesn’t excite you then you will never be a PPC dream teamer.

 What skills do you look for when striving to build a PPC dream team?